ankitgupta1020/Portfolio/README.md

 To update the styling, you can edit the styles.css file.
 You can also add your own custom styles in a separate CSS file and link to it in the head of the HTML files.

 # Credits
-This website was created by [your name] using HTML and CSS.
+This website was created by Ankit Gupta using HTML and CSS.
 The images used in the projects section are placeholders and should be replaced with your own screenshots or photos.

 # License
 This project is licensed under the MIT License.
 Feel free to use and modify the code as you wish.